About Us/Events/For Professionals/ Careers / Follow Us

 For information on the symptoms and treatment of stroke, go to the National Institutes of Health website.

-Patients arriving at to Roosevelt’s Emergency Department with chest pain will receive an EKG shortly after arrival.
+Patients arriving at to Mount Sinai West's Emergency Department with chest pain will receive an EKG shortly after arrival.
 We have 24-hour cardiac catheterization capabilities for patients with symptoms of a sudden heart attack.

 In the catheterization lab, a small wire is threaded up the femoral artery in the groin to the heart, and a balloon on the tip of the wire is used to open the artery and expand a chicken-wire-like stent to hold the artery open.
 The blood can then flow freely to supply the heart muscle with oxygen and other nutrients.